QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 {{< figure src="/img/length1.png" >}}

 Recursively we can develop `(length<=2)` below.
-Notice these three functions are identical. (here we start dumping `(define ...)`, referring the length0 and length1 are there only for demonstration purpose).
+Can you explain why these three functions are identical?

 {{< highlight scheme >}}
 ;length<=2